OttoSubo/remove-twitter-trends/README.md

 No attribution needed.
 No warranties.
 Not responsible if this breaks Twitter/X.

 ## 🤷 Why Bother?
-I just wanted my feed clean.
+I just wanted my feed clean and i coudlnt find any addons forit so i made this and wanted to share.
 Made this with:
 - 0% Google
 - 100% DeepSeek AI
 - 0% actual coding skills